Pest Control contractors in

 Study for exams

-Obtain study materials from MDA for core pesticide exam plus category-specific exams (7A general pest, 7D termite, 7F fumigation as needed)
+Obtain study materials from MDA for core pesticide applicator exam and relevant category exams (7A general pest, 7B termites, etc.).
+Core exam covers pesticide safety, laws, and application principles.

 Schedule and take exams

-Register for exams through PSI Services.
-Must pass core exam with 70% plus each category exam.
-Exams cost $60 each.
+Register for exams through MDA testing program.
+Must pass core exam with 70% plus at least one category exam.
+Exams offered at multiple locations statewide including Duluth area.

 Submit license application

 Complete Commercial Pesticide Applicator License application with MDA.
-Include exam results, $75 fee, and proof of insurance.
+Include exam results, $75 initial license fee, and any required documentation.
+Processing takes 2-3 weeks.

 About This Market